paultrudel/sda-search/README.md

 ![Stationary_Distribution_Definition]

 Since the Markov chain used for the PageRank model has a finite number of states the limiting distribution of the chain is also stationary.
-This provides and additional way, through the use of the chain's stationary equations, to compute the desired probabilities.
+This provides an additional way, through the use of the chain's stationary equations, to compute the desired probabilities.

 The definition of the limiting distribution provides the main way of computing the limiting distribution of a Markov chain.
 Repeated squaring of the probability matrix will eventually lead to the matrix converging to the limiting distribution.
 In practice the matrix normally only needs to be squared 50 to 100 times before it converges satisfactorily.